-Next, we detail the small index of the contents that you will find throughout this guide to visit Zhangjiajie on your own.
+Below, we detail the table of contents that you will find throughout this guide for Visit Zhangjiajie independently in the most optimized way possible.

-- How many days does it take to see Zhangjiajie
+- 🗓️ Itinerary: How many days to go?

 As we said, in this area of ChinaWithin the province of Hunan, we find three main tourist attractions, all three about 40 minutes from each other.
 El Zhangjiajie National Park, Tianmen Mountain and the Zhangjiajie Glass Bridge with its Grand Canyon.
 So, if you want to visit them all, reserve at least three full days for this part of your trip to China.
 The map that we show you below is quite illustrative.
 Now let's go with the essentials by area!

-Zhangjiajie National Park what to see and information to take into account
+1. Zhangjiajie National Park: What to see and useful information

 - Golden Whip Stream Trail: is a path next to a stream between rock formations.
 The distance is 7,5 kilometers each way (It is usually done only in one direction, and then visit Huangshi Village).
-If you are lucky, you will meet various monkeys.
-Walking the entire trail will take you half a morning.
-If you want to have time to visit several scenic spots, we recommend getting up early.
-Keep in mind that from here you will see the rock formations from below.
+If you are lucky, you will meet various monkeysHiking the entire trail will take you half a morning.
+If you want to have time to visit several scenic areas, we recommend starting early.
+Keep in mind that from here you'll be viewing the rock formations from below.

 - Yuanjiajie Scenic Area: To see the rock formations from above, we recommend this area.
 Here there are several attractions such as the famous "Heaven Pillar" or "Hallelujah Mountain", one of the most brutal pillars in the park (the one in the previous photo).
 Here we also find a natural stone bridge.
 It is very close to Bailong elevator, the largest open-air elevator in the world with a height of 326 meters.
 You can leave this part to visit in the afternoon.
 In the morning all the groups of Asians go and they also get up early.